 I was struck that while SMERSH assassin Red Grant reads PG Wodehouse (“The Little Nugget”) in his spare time, Bond reads Eric Ambler (“The Mask of Demetrios”).

-As a long-time resident of Istanbul I enjoyed the sinister depiction of the city in From Russia with Love, several scenes from which are staged faithfully in the 1963 movie.
-But I was struck by some gross inaccuracies.
+As a long-time resident of Istanbul I enjoyed the sinister depiction of the city in From Russia with Love.
+Several scenes appear faithfully in the 1963 movie.
+But some gross inaccuracies leapt out at me.
 For example, Bond refers to the “river frontage” when he means the Bosphorus (not a river – Ed).
-Worse still, Kerim Darko, the head of the British Secret Service’s “Station T” in Istanbul, mentions the “Mosque of Sultan Ahmet.
+Kerim Darko, the head of the British Secret Service’s “Station T” in Istanbul, mentions the “Mosque of Sultan Ahmet.
 Famous Byzantine Frescoes.”
-Needless to say, the Sultanahmet Mosque contains no frescoes of any kind, much less Byzantine ones, having been built after the Turkish conquest of the city in 1453.
+Needless to say, the Sultanahmet Mosque contains no frescoes of any kind, much less Byzantine ones.
+The Ottomans built it after their conquest of the city in 1453.

 Finally, I noted some intriguing differences between the book of From Russia with Love and the movie.
 In the latter it is not SMERSH itself, or the USSR, which targets Bond, but international criminal organisation SPECTRE, conveniently staffed by ex Soviet experts.
 What happens to Bond at the end of the book (no spoilers here) also differs markedly from the film version.

-For a discussion of why James Bond movies are almost inevitably ghastly and yet some of us continue to watch, them, see my blog Spectre: five reasons to miss it & five reasons you’ll see it.
+James Bond movies are almost inevitably ghastly.
+Yet some of us continue to watch them.
+For why, see my blog Spectre: five reasons to miss it & five reasons you’ll see it.
 I have also blogged on the Bond movies’ bizarre and dated attitudes to women.
-I mind this more than the dated homophobia and sexism of the books, which in part provide reassuring evidence of how far we have come since the 1950s.
+I mind this more than the dated homophobia and sexism of the books, which in part show how far we have come since the 1950s.
 Modern Hollywood should be doing better.